Incheon Science High School: Buildings

 The school contains a Main building, an Outbuilding, Cheong Un Gwan (청운관 : Dormitory), Cheong Myeong Gwan (청명관 : Dormitory), and a cafeteria.
-Because all buildings are connected by an arcade, movement between buildings is out of the rain.
+Because all buildings are connected by an arcade, movement between buildings is shielded from the rain.

 Main building

 The main building has four floors.
-The classrooms for first- and second-year students and main school works are finished.
+The classrooms for first- and second-year students and main schoolwork's have been completed.